 Persons in any of these three categories could be eligible for consideration two years or more after they have vacated office or terminated employment.
 However, emeritus faculty are only eligible for honorary degrees if they have achieved distinction in a second career following retirement.

-Honorary degree designations shall be limited to the following: (1) Doctor of Laws (LL.D.), (2) Doctor of Science (SC.D.), (3) Doctor of Humane Letters (L.H.D.), and (4) Doctor of Literature (D.Lit. or D.Litt.), with the exception that the University of Wisconsin-Stout may grant an honorary Doctor of Vocational Education (D.V.E).
+Honorary degree designations shall be limited to the following: (1) Doctor of Laws (LL.D.), (2) Doctor of Science (SC.D.), (3) Doctor of Humane Letters (L.H.D.), and (4) Doctor of Literature (D.Lit. or D.Litt.), with the exception that the University of Wisconsin-Stout may grant an honorary Doctor of Education (Ed.D.) in Career & Technical Education Leadership.
 In addition, as doctoral institutions, UW-Madison and UW-Milwaukee are authorized to award occasional highly specialized honorary doctorates as best reflect the recipient’s accomplishments.

 While a significant and important award, an honorary doctorate does not have the same standing as an earned doctorate and should not be represented as such.